aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/README.md

 > You are also responsible for making your own independent assessment of the third-party GAI models that you use, including their outputs and how third-party GAI model providers use any data that might be transmitted to them based on your deployment configuration.
 AWS does not make any representations, warranties, or guarantees regarding the third-party GAI models, which are “Third-Party Content” under your agreement with AWS.
 This sample is offered to you as “AWS Content” under your agreement with AWS.

-To deploy this project, follow the instructions available in the README files located at the **back-end** and **front-end** folders, in that sequence.
+To deploy this project, follow the instructions available in the README files located at the **backend** and **frontend** folders, in that sequence.

 # Content Security Legal Disclaimer